Seundavid18/HNG11-Stage-1-Task/README.md

 2. Run the script with root privileges:
    ```
-   sudo ./create_user.sh create_users.txt
+   sudo ./create_user.sh create_user.txt
    ```
-   Replace `create_users.txt` with the path to your input file.
+   Replace `create_user.txt` with the path to your input file.

 ## Input File sample